 - Offering to take care of potential issues (customer service) before a customer leaves a negative review.

-Chris explained that an insert should simply ask for a review.
+Your insert should simply ask for a review.
 Period.

 16 – “A seller manipulates the ‘Helpful’, ‘Not Helpful’, or ‘Report Abuse’ features on any review on his or [her] competitor’s products.”